 Cathy C. Miller

 Cathy began her career in the financial services industry in commercial and private banking for a major regional bank.
-She then discovered her passion for helping individuals pursue their dreams of financial security and embarked on her career in wealth management.
-She has earned her CERTIFIED FINANCIAL PLANNER™ certification, Chartered Retirement Plans SpecialistSM (CRPS®) designation, and Certified Divorce Financial Analyst (CDFA) designation.
+She then discovered her true passion and embarked on her career in wealth management.
+She has earned her CERTIFIED FINANCIAL PLANNER™ certification, Chartered Retirement Plans Specialist℠(CRPS®) designation, and Certified Divorce Financial Analyst (CDFA) designation.

 *The Women’s Choice Award® Financial Advisor program was created by WomenCertified Inc., the Voice of Women, in an effort to help women make smart financial choices.
 The Women’s Choice Award Financial Program is based on 17 objective criteria associated with providing quality service to women clients, such as credentials, experience, and a favorable regulatory history, among other factors.
 Financial advisors do not pay a fee to be considered or placed on the final list of Women’s Choice Award Financial Advisors, though they may have paid a basic program fee to cover the cost of their client survey.
 The inclusion of a financial advisor within the Women’s Choice Award Financial Advisor network should not be construed as an endorsement of the financial advisor by WomenCertified Inc. or its partners and affiliates and is no guarantee as to future investment success.
 Women’s Choice Award® Financial Advisors and Firms represent less than 1% of financial advisors in the U.S. As of January 2018, of the 848 considered for the Women’s Choice Award, 145 were named Women’s Choice Award Financial Advisors/Firms.
 For more information, please visit http://www.womenschoiceaward.com/.

 ***Based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
-2,378 Atlanta area wealth managers were considered for the award; 301 (13 percent of candidates) were named 2017 Five Star Wealth Managers.
-(The criteria provided reflects the most recent year for which advisor received the award.
-The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award, may vary from year to year).
-These awards are not indicative of the wealth managers’ future performance.
+In 2018, 3,248 Atlanta wealth managers were considered for the award; 287 (9 percent of candidates) were named 2018 Five Star Wealth Managers.
+These awards are not indicative of the wealth manager’s future performance.
 Your experiences may vary.
-For more information, please visit www.fivestarprofessional.com.
+For more information, please visit. www.fivestarprofessional.com.